eshazen/retro-25/firmware/calc/README.md

 There is a very simple-minded serial port server included in the calculator code.
 It polls for a "break" condition on the serial port and then expects to communicate at 19200 baud.
+The purpose is to support such things a saving/loading programs from a remote machine, and to allow for cut/paste from the stack to the X11 clipboard.

 Commands are as follows:

 Command   | Description
 -------   | -----------